Kalanchoe blossfeldiana (Flaming Katy) Care Indoors; Watering, Light, Pruning, Problems

 Miniatures of Florist Kalanchoe which are more compact, growing to about 6 inches high and bearing red flowers are also available.
 The miniatures include Compact Lilliput, Tom Thumb and Margarethe.
 There is one that can be raised from seed, the Vulcan hybrid.

-The American Society for the Prevention of Cruelty to Animals has listed Kalanchoe Plants as toxic to animals.
+Yes.
+The ASPCA has listed Kalanchoe Plants as toxic to animals.
 They contain Calcium glycosides which are toxic to animals.
 Keep the plants away from the reach of children and pets to avoid any mishaps.

 Where to Buy